tender meadows – 2025

 31st august 12:00-14:00

-• tickets cost £5 per person thanks to a grant from the haltwhistle community shops fund. without this grant, participation in these workshops would cost in the region of £35-40 per person, so we thank the haltwhistle partnership for their generosity in making arts activities more accessible for local people.
+tickets for these workshops cost £5 per person thanks to a grant from the haltwhistle community shops fund. without this grant, participation in these workshops would cost in the region of £35-40 per person, so we thank the haltwhistle partnership for their generosity in making arts activities more accessible for local people